AI-Hypercomputer/gpu-recipes/inference/a4x/single-host-serving/tensorrt-llm-gcs/README.md

 [Back to Top](#table-of-contents)

-The recipe runs inference throughput benchmark for [DeepSeek-R1 671B NVFP4 model](https://huggingface.co/nvidia/DeepSeek-R1-NVFP4-v2) which is Nvidia's pre-quantized FP4 checkpoint of the original [DeepSeek-R1 671B model](https://huggingface.co/deepseek-ai/DeepSeek-R1).
+The recipe runs inference throughputs benchmark for [DeepSeek-R1 671B NVFP4 model](https://huggingface.co/nvidia/DeepSeek-R1-NVFP4-v2) which is Nvidia's pre-quantized FP4 checkpoint of the original [DeepSeek-R1 671B model](https://huggingface.co/deepseek-ai/DeepSeek-R1).

 The recipe uses [`trtllm-bench`](https://github.com/NVIDIA/TensorRT-LLM/blob/main/docs/source/performance/perf-benchmarking.md), a command-line tool from NVIDIA to benchmark the performance of TensorRT-LLM engine.
 For more information about `trtllm-bench`, see the [TensorRT-LLM documentation](https://github.com/NVIDIA/TensorRT-LLM).